ErickWendel/downloading-files-from-s3-streams-and-promises/README.md

-# Example of downloading large files from S3 using Promises and Streams approaches
+# Downloading large files from S3 using Promises and Streams approaches

 You might thinking about  how to download your large files from Storage services.
 In examples folder you'll find a few examples of how to use it.You must follow a few requirements to run this project in your machine: